Tag: Relationship Guidance for Husbands

 If we pay for the neighbor’s window every time our son hits a baseball through it, he may never learn to hit baseballs away from house windows.

-Our son will learn from the sting of his choice If he has to earn the money himself to pay for the window he broke!
+Our son will learn from the sting of his choice if he has to earn the money himself to pay for the window he broke!

 Personally, I LOVE how a woman’s body is the opposite of mine, especially during intercourse!